Member Organizations

 Code of Ethics for Professional Accountants

-Under the Public Accountancy Act of 1968, the Public Accountancy Board (PAB) has a statutory responsibility to establish ethical requirements for registered Public Accountants.
-PAB requires registered Public Accountants to comply with the ethical requirements issued by the Institute of Chartered Accountants of Jamaica (ICAJ).
+Ethical requirements in Jamaica are established under the Public Accountancy Act of 1968, which authorizes the Public Accountancy Board (PAB) to establish ethical requirements for registered Public Accountants.
+In practice, PAB requires compliance with the ethical requirements issued by the Institute of Chartered Accountants of Jamaica (ICAJ).

 Current Status: Adopted